How Channel Expansion Breaks Through Stalled Ecommerce Growth

 Ryan Faist

-• 16 hours ago
+• 2 days ago

-• 7 min read
+• 6 min read

 A slowdown rarely shows up as one clear data point.
 Instead, it reveals itself in the patterns you see day to day.
-If these feel familiar, your primary channel may be maxing out its ability to drive incremental growth:
+If these feel familiar, your primary channel may be maxing out its ability to drive growth:

 • Performance swings become harder to predict

-You may see strong weeks followed by unexpected declines with no clear cause.
+You might see strong weeks followed by unexpected declines with no clear cause.
 These swings often signal that your category demand is flat inside the channel.
 Once the audience becomes saturated, performance relies more on external factors you cannot control, which creates volatility.

 • Paid ads bring traffic, but not new growth